hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ## Prerequisites

-You will need to have configured a Hamlet Tenant, Account(s) and Product for our site, and have deployed all the “out-of-the-box” deployment-units:
+You will need to have configured a hamlet Tenant, Account(s) and Product for our site, and have deployed all the “out-of-the-box” deployment-units:

 ```bash
 hamlet deploy run-deployments -u baseline
 ```

-The Hamlet Modules used here are going to restrict access to your chosen GitHub team(s) in a specific GitHub organisation.
+The hamlet Modules used here are going to restrict access to your chosen GitHub team(s) in a specific GitHub organisation.
 Select an appropriate one to test with, and note them down as you'll need them shortly.

 Within your selected Github organisation you will need to register a new [OAuth Application](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
 This will require admin access to the Organisation.
 Enter a placeholder Callback URL for the time being, we’ll update it along the way.
 Generate a clientSecret that we can use within our Solution.